Template id = 976

-Conducting Internal Investigations – official ACFE (CPE) training
+Conducting Internal Investigations – official ACFE (CPE) course

 This 2-day official ACFE training will prepare you for every step of an internal investigation into potential fraud, from receiving the initial allegation to testifying as a witness.

-With the training Conducting Internal Investigations you obtain 16 CPE credits for your Certified Fraud Examiner (CFE) recertification
+With the training Conducting Internal Investigations you obtain 16 CPE credits (including 2 Ethics credits) for your Certified Fraud Examiner (CFE) recertification

 Conducting Internal Investigations – mode of study